-Representative model Expert advisory model Preferred: Mixed model Board Directors are elected representatives of members (Aboriginal service delivery organisations and/or Aboriginal community members) Board Directors are appointed, independent Aboriginal experts (in fields such as child and family services and early childhood, and/or individuals with legal, financial or corporate governance experience) Board Directors are primarily elected representatives of members (including both ACCO representatives and Aboriginal community representatives) but can also appoint ex-officio members for specialist expertise.
-60% of Directors should be community representatives.
+Preferred: Mixed model Representative model Expert advisory model Board Directors are primarily elected representatives of Board Directors are Board Directors are appointed, independent members (including both ACCO elected representatives Aboriginal experts (in fields representatives and Aboriginal of members (Aboriginal such as child and family community representatives) but service delivery services and early childhood, can also appoint ex-officio organisations and/or and/or individuals with legal, members for specialist expertise.
+Aboriginal community financial or corporate community representatives.

+60% of Directors should be

+governance experience)

+members)